 Crimes Regarding Property

 You may know it as “vandalism,” but the law in Colorado refers to this crime as “criminal mischief.”
 If you have been charged with criminal mischief, it’s important that you act now and secure legal representation.
-You need someone who is experienced in this type of case and can help you get the best possible legal outcome.
+You need a criminal mischief lawyer in Colorado Springs who is experienced in this type of case and can help you get the best possible legal outcome.

 Criminal mischief is knowingly damaging personal property or land belonging to another person.
 You can also be charged and convicted of criminal mischief in Colorado if you are the joint owner of the property that has been damaged, or if you yourself are the owner but someone else has a proprietary or possessory interest in it, such as a long-term lease on the property or property shared with a spouse.
 (See “Can Criminal Mischief Be Charged as Domestic Violence?” below.)